92nd Air Refueling Squadron: Operation Enduring Freedom

 Following the terrorist attacks on 9/11, the squadron began providing around-the-clock air refueling of combat air patrol fighter aircraft and began to maintain ground alert operations in support of Operation Noble Eagle, the expansion of security forces to defend the United States from potential terrorist attacks.
 Preparations also began for what would become a series of extended Operation Enduring Freedom deployments as well as Operation New Dawn, operations in Iraq after August 2010.

 On 1 October 2007, the 141st Air Refueling Wing became an associate unit of the 92d wing and its 116th Air Refueling Squadron began flying the same aircraft as the 92d squadron and the other flying squadrons of the wing.

-For ten months during 2011, the squadron relocated its operations to Grant County International Airport and Spokane International Airport while the Fairchild runway reconstruction project was taking place.
+For ten months during 2011, the squadron relocated its operations to Grant County International Airport and Spokane International Airportc while the Fairchild runway reconstruction project was taking place.
 Despite significant surge operations throughout the year, the unit was able to support all of its major taskings from the split locations.

 On 25 February 2014, the unit aircraft and aircrews returned from the Transit Center at Manas, Kyrgyzstan, for the last time.
 Deployments to Manas had begun in 2005.